spalomaresg/sweepstake/README.md

 | +1 hour | Catches delayed or VAR-heavy games |
 | +2 hours | Final catch-all |

+When no matches are pending (e.g. between phases), the scheduler calls `sync_results` once per hour to pick up newly published knockout fixtures from the API.

 In production this runs as a systemd service — see [Deployment](#deploying-to-a-server-nginx--gunicorn) below.

 ---